MattOhare1999/dissertation/documentation/notes/notes.md

 * Results from these studies change quickly due to fast paced field so how often must they be updated/re-published to be kept up to date?/Would this be accepted without any new data/user groups?/Is this classed as HCI or more research and analytics?
 * AWARE
 * Using user data from jailbroken iPhones may raise questions about how representative the data actually is of iOS users.
 * Data was collected via AppTracker consisting of a "backgroud logging framework that captures information on device use, and a foreground UI that displays charts and statistics on app use durations.
 It records timestamped logs of every time an app is opened or closed on the device.
 It also tracks every time the device is locked or unlocked...
-No information is recorded on activity withing individual apps, or activity over networks."
+No informat ion is recorded on activity withing individual apps, or activity over networks."
 * "AppTracker regularly uploads user app launch data to our servers, together with a timestamp, device type, device identifier, and timezone".
 * It is in an open question how personally identifiable a user might be from their app launches.
 * Downloaded over 40,000 times as of September 2017 with users supplying 28 million app launch events.